rossmc/RemoveStoreQueryString/README.md

 # RemoveStoreQueryString
 #### Overview
-RemoveStoreQueryString is a module for Magento which changes the behaviour of the frontend store switcher by removing the `___store` query string from the URL while still setting setting the correct `store` cookie.
+RemoveStoreQueryString is a module for Magento which changes the behaviour of the frontend store switcher by removing the `___store` query string from the URL while still setting the correct `store` cookie.

 For example http://www.example.com/?___store=french&___from_store=german would simply become http://www.example.com/.